-- 7. Jog starter switch on motor to check that the direction of rotation must agree with the arrow stamped on the pump frame or base. - 8.
-Before starting the pump, install closed guards around all exposed rotating parts. - If excessive vibration or noise occurs during operation, shut the pump down and rotate shaft by hand.
-If excessive vibration or noise continues, consult a Carver representative. - B. PRIMING.
+- 8. Before starting the pump, install closed guards around all exposed rotating parts. - 9.
+If excessive vibration or noise occurs during operation, shut the pump down and rotate shaft by hand.
+If excessive vibration or noise continues, consult a Carver representative.

+B. PRIMING.
 Dry running a centrifugal pump can result in extensive damage and possible seizing.
 It is, therefore, imperative that the pump be primed prior to initial start-up and that prime must be maintained through subsequent start-stop cycles.